 But I did not want to shoot the elephant.
 I watched him beating his bunch of grass against his knees, with that preoccupied grandmotherly air that elephants have.
 It seemed to me that it would be murder to shoot him.

 This story is important to use in the anthology project because it discusses the conflict between imperial powers and that the native people in places.
 In a way, this story is more of an essay about imperialism than it is a narrative story.
 Each paragraph begins with a topic sentence that points back to the main thesis of the story: shooting the elephant would be murder, as it is no longer a threat.
 He argues that “when the white man turns tyrant it is his own freedom that he destroys.
 Because this piece of literature doubles as both a short story and a short essay, there are both conflict and argument.
 The conflict, therefore, is between Orwell and the colonized peoples of Lower Burma.
-Eventually, when Orwell does get to to the point of trying to kill the elephant, he finds himself physically unable to kill it.
+Eventually, when Orwell does get to the point of trying to kill the elephant, he finds himself physically unable to kill it.

 I sent back for my small rifle and poured shot after shot into his heart and down his throat.
 They seemed to make no impression.
 The tortured gasps continued as steadily as the ticking of a clock.